 - Quick and Easy: With just a handful of ingredients and a few simple steps, you can whip up this delicious dish in no time.
 My version simplifies cooking the corn to be easier and less messy.

-What is Mexican Street Corn Salad made of?
-These are the Esquites Ingredients.
+What is Mexican Roasted Corn Off The Cob made of?

 Alright, folks!
 It’s time to line up the cast for an epic Mexican corn salad.
 Here’s who’s who of this elote in a cup recipe: